This describes the main features of the climate of Southern England from Kent westwards to Wiltshire and Dorset

 A further factor that greatly affects the rainfall distribution is altitude.
 Moist air that is forced to ascend hills may be cooled below the dew point to produce cloud and rain.
 A map of average annual rainfall therefore looks similar to a topographic map.

 Much of Southern England is relatively distant from the route of many Atlantic depressions and towards the north-east of the region there is increasing shelter from rain-bearing SW winds.
 This shelter reaches its greatest potential around the Thames Estuary.
 The wettest areas are therefore the South Downs and the higher parts of Dorset, with an average of over 950 mm per year.
-In contrast, the Thames Valley, London and the north Kent coast normally receive less than 650 mm of rain per year.
+In contrast, the Thames Valley, London and the north Kent coast normally receive less than 650 mm of rain per year, and less than 550mm around the Thames Estuary.
 These values can be compared with annual totals around 500 mm in the driest parts of eastern England and over 4000 mm in the western Scottish Highlands.

 Over much of Southern England, the number of days with rainfall totals of 1 mm or more ('wet days') tends to follow a pattern similar to the monthly rainfall totals.
 In winter (December to February), there are 35 to 40 wet days on average over the Downs and the higher parts of the west, decreasing to less than 30 days around the Thames Estuary.
 In summer (June to August) there are about 25 wet days, with the North Downs and western areas being most prone.